-According to Wikipaedia, the concept of Population Health is to complement the classic efforts of public health agencies by addressing a broader range of factors shown to impact the health of different populations.
-In particular, there is a focus on the social determinants of health, i.e. social, environmental, cultural and physical factors that impact upon the health of human populations.
+The term 'population health' implies that there are a wide range of determinants of health and well-being that sit beyond health and social care services that determine the health of the population i.e. social, environmental, cultural and physical factors that impact upon the health of human populations.
 By reducing the impact of these factors, you can reduce the health inequities and inequalities among different population groups.
 It is much more of a sociological approach rather than starting with the variations between groups and working backwards to determine the causes or reasons for the disparities.

-Arguably, population health is a broad concept but its value lies in its focus on the distribution of health (i.e. health will vary between and within populations) and the facilitation of knowledge across the many factors that influence health outcomes.
-This could enable different policy and decision makers to find a common language or interest in which to work together.
+Population health's value lies in its focus on the distribution of health (i.e. health will vary between and within populations) and the facilitation of knowledge across the many factors that influence health outcomes.
+This can enable different policy and decision makers to find a common language or interest in which to work together.

 What is meant by Population Health Management?

 Population Health Management (PHM) is the methodology or the way of working to help bring about population health improvement.
 It uses data to drive the planning and delivery of proactive care and improve population health and reduce health inequalities within and across a defined population.
 It takes into consideration the factors that impact upon health such as lifestyle and behavioural factors, environmental, societal factors, socio-economic and healthcare factors.
 The idea is to improve health and remove inequalities by taking actions to reduce the occurrence of ill-health.
 This is done using data-driven insights and evidence of best practice to inform, plan and deliver